 1. Create a Cloud Environment

-If a Cloud Environment (the notebook VM) does not already exist for you in the workspace, the notebook service will first create one, along with an associated boot disk (that persists until you delete the environment) and a Detachable Persistent Disk (that can be re-attached to a different Cloud Environment after deleting the existing one).
+If a Cloud Environment (the notebook VM) does not already exist in the workspace, the notebook service will create one, along with an associated boot disk that persists until you delete the environment.
+This includes a Detachable Persistent Disk that can be reattached to a different Cloud Environment after deleting the existing one.

-Note on billing when running a notebook: Billing for your Cloud Environment will begin when your Cloud Environment is created and will continue until you pause or delete it, regardless of whether the VM is doing any calculations.
+Note on billing when running a notebook: Billing for your Cloud Environment begins when your Cloud Environment is created and continues until you pause or delete it, regardless of whether the VM is doing any calculations.
 Every time you open a notebook, a new Jupyter kernel is created.
 If you have multiple notebooks open and running in a single workspace, they will all consume resources (memory and CPU) on the same Cloud Environment.

 Note on billing for Detachable Persistent Disks: When you delete your Cloud Environment, you can choose to keep your Detachable Persistent Disk.
 If you do, you will incur a charge of $2.00/month (50 GB disk).